rustybucket145/Yacht-Brain-Python/README.md

-SQLAlchemy - database manager for flask somehow https://www.pythoncentral.io/how-to-install-sqlalchemy/ from the terminal run the following commands (one at a time) sudo apt-get install python3-sqlalchemy sudo apt-get install python3-flask-sqlalchemy
+SQLAlchemy - database manager for flask somehow https://www.pythoncentral.io/how-to-install-sqlalchemy/ from the terminal run the following command pip install sqlalchemy

 Now you can clone the Yacht Brain for Python from git into your RPi from the terminal run the following command